Consensys/doc.teku/docs/HowTo/Withdrawal-Keys.md

 # Update your withdrawal credentials

-When you create a validator, it’s currently possible to set its [withdrawal](../Concepts/Withdrawals.md) address to a BLS address, or an Ethereum address.
-After the Capella fork, users must use an Ethereum address as their withdrawal address to allow automatics transfers.
+When you create a validator, it’s possible to set its [withdrawal](../Concepts/Withdrawals.md) address to a BLS address, or an Ethereum address.

+You can update your BLS withdrawal address to an Ethereum address after the Capella upgrade.

 ## Determine the withdrawal address type